Facebook Pixel

 Peter Pettigrew

-Once a friend of Harry's parents, Pettigrew betrayed them to Voldemort.
-His transformation into Scabbers, Ron's pet rat, symbolizes his deceit and cowardice, ultimately leading to his exposure and escape.
-Pettigrew's actions drive much of the plot's tension.
+Once a friend of Harry's parents, Pettigrew betrayed them to Voldemort, leading to their deaths.
+His transformation into Scabbers, Ron's pet rat, symbolizes his deceitful nature.
+Pettigrew's actions drive the plot's central conflict, revealing the dangers of betrayal and cowardice.

 Severus Snape